Every business owner seeks a profit, but even a profitable business won’t survive without enough cash on hand to pay the bills.

 Lattimer also recommends benchmarking as a means to compare different aspects of your operation against industry norms, such as costs, profit margins, inventory ratios, debt ratios and much more.
 Ask your CPA firm or regional Small Business Administration office about benchmarking services.
 A custom report tailored to your industry can help you stay competitive by highlighting the areas where you can take steps to improve your operations.

-Next up: Are you just starting out or looking to grow your small business?
+Next Steps: Are you just starting out or looking to grow your small business?
 Get the insights you need for small business success with the weekly Small Biz Ahead newsletter.
 Sign up today!